SpaceBurritos/people_counter/WRITEUP.md

 ## Assess Model Use Cases

-Some of the potential use cases of the people counter app are...
+Some of the potential use cases of the people counter app are knowing the amount of people that are inside a building,

 Each of these use cases would be useful because...